zywang624/CVEX/README.md

 Sometimes VM initialization takes longer than expected:
 ```
-2024-09-13 14:03:41,858 - CRITICAL - [windows] VM windows timed out.
+2024-09-13 14:03:41,858 - CRITICAL - [windows] Timed out.
 Please wait until the VM is started and then re-start CVEX with the '-k' parameter.
 ```

 In this case we need to wait until the VM is up and the OS is aready.
 For example, use the VirtualBox GUI.
 As soon as the OS fully loads, re-run CVEX with `-k`.
 With this parameter CVEX uses the VMs that are already running.
 Be mindful, `cvex -k` will also leave the VMs running (which is great for debugging).